Salton Sea: Arts and culture

 A 2020 article provided this comment about the settlements around the Salton Sea: Since 2011, Bombay Beach and its surrounds have been reinvented as a destination for desert art.
 It's not alone in that distinction – south of the city lie the towns of Niland and Slab City, other areas that have attracted artists and led to creations like East Jesus and Salvation Mountain.

 Some people are visiting the Salton Sea and the surrounding settlements to explore the abandoned structures and see the squatter settlement of Slab City.
 The town of Niland is 1.5 mi southeast of the sea, with a population of 1,006.
 In late June 2020, a fire in Niland caused a great deal of damage, displacing 112 people; by that time, the estimated population had diminished to 500.

 The population of Bombay Beach declined for years and the buildings were rotting away, but some people had moved into the settlement.
 A news item in April 2018 stated that it was "enjoying a rebirth of sorts with an influx of artists, intellectuals and hipsters who have turned it into a bohemian playground".
+Many of the derelict structures and empty lots in the small settlement have been converted into elaborate art installations, including a large collection of elaborate sculptures built on the ruins of the former waterfront south of the dike.
+The 2016 dystopian film The Bad Batch used the area as a filming location for its surreal wasteland setting.

+The roads and house foundations around the Salton Sea are starting to fail due to increased seismic activity and soil erosion.
+Bridges on Highway 86 are routinely separating from the roads and dangerously uneven pavement is constantly needing to be addressed.
+Deadly accidents are increasing as a result of road conditions and the influx of sandstorms in the area.